 since then.
 He is currently serving as a Director on the Board of the Western Kentucky Airport Authority as appointed by Justice Van Newburg.

-proven track record of applying technology to business processes, driving innovation, and developing world-class solutions that streamline operations and provide
+track record of applying technology to business processes, driving innovation, and developing world-class solutions that streamline operations and provide cost savings.

-cost savings.
-Justin has a Bachelor of Science degree in Computer Science and studied both Mathematics and Computer Science at the University of Northern
+Justin studied both Mathematics and Computer Science at the University of Northern Colorado as well as Colorado State

 Rita Augenstein has over 42 years of experience in the cemetery and funeral industry.
 She began her career in Louisville at Louisville Memorial Gardens.
 She has served in